Acoustic transmission problems: wavenumber-explicit bounds and resonance-free regions: Super-algebraic growth in k when the condition is violated

 \paragraph{Exponential growth in $k$.} For our first numerical examples, we take $\nin>1$, $\nout=1$, $\AN=1$ and for $\nu\in\IN_0$ we let $k$ be the real part of the first resonance corresponding to the angular dependence $\ee^{\ri \nu\theta}$ (i.e.~$k=\Re k_{\nu,1}$ in the previous paragraph).
 We then let $f_o=0$ and $f_i= c_\nu J_{\nu}(kr)\ee^{\ri \nu \theta}$, where $c_\nu=(\pi(J_\nu^2(k)-J_{\nu+1}(k)J_{\nu-1}(k)))^{-1/2}$ is such that $\|f_i\|_{L^2(\Oin)}=1$ for all $\nu\in \IN_0$.
 The field $u$ is then

 Figure \ref{fig:1} plots the $k\sqrt n$-weighted $L^2$ norm and the $H^1$ seminorm of the particular $u_{i/o}$ above in $\Oi$ and $D_R$ respectively (with $R$ taken to be 2) as $\nu$ runs from $0$ to $\nu_{\max}$.
 The left and right panels in Figure~\ref{fig:1} show the norms of $u_{i/o}$ for $\nin=3$ and $\nu_{\max}=64$, and for $\nin=10$ and $\nu_{\max}=23$, respectively.
 We see that the norms of the solution appear to grow exponentially; the existence of a sequence growing super-algebraically is expected by Corollary \ref{cor:PoVo2}, although we are considering lower-order norms than in this result.
-In fact, the result \cite[Theorem 5.4]{AC16} proves that, at least in the case of plane-wave incidence, Sobolev norms of $u_{o}$ on spherical surfaces in $D_R$ sufficiently close to $\Gamma$ grow exponentially through a sequence of real wavenumbers, where the wavenumbers are defined in terms of the resonances by \cite[Lemma 5.16]{AC16}; this result can then be used to prove exponential growth in the $L^2$ norm of $u_o$.
+We note that the estimate \eqref{eq:resonance_asym} is not enough to deduce exponential growth of the scattered field for $k=\Re k_{\nu,1}$ and increasing $\nu$, but a more refined analysis is needed (taking into account the fact that the imaginary parts of the resonances are superalgebraically small).
+The result \cite[Theorem 5.4]{AC16} proves that, at least in the case of plane-wave incidence, Sobolev norms of $u_{o}$ on spherical surfaces in $D_R$ sufficiently close to $\Gamma$ grow exponentially through a sequence of real wavenumbers, where the wavenumbers are defined in terms of the resonances by \cite[Lemma 5.16]{AC16}; this result can then be used to prove exponential growth in the $L^2$ norm of $u_o$.

 \paragraph{Localisation of $u_o$ in $\Oout$ at resonant frequencies.}

 The plots in Figure \ref{fig:Fields} show the absolute value of the fields scattered by a plane wave impinging on the unit disc with $\nin=100$.
 In the left plots, a wavenumber equal to the real part of a resonance $k_{\nu,m}$ excites a quasimode.
 In both these examples, $u_{o}$ is localised close to $\Oin$; this is expected both from Theorem~\ref{thm:PoVo} above, and from \cite[Theorem 5.2]{AC16}.
 Indeed, this latter result gives bounds on $u_{o}$ for all values of $k$ and $\nin$, but if $\nin>1$ they hold only in the ``far field'', i.e.\ at distance at least $(\nin-1)\diam\Oin/2$ from $\Oin$, showing that the quasimodes generate large fields in a small neighbourhood of $\Oin$ only.